wp-plugins/wowslider/readme.txt

  If you do not want the slider to have an auto play feature, please, go to Slider->Properties->Generall.
 Uncheck "Auto play slide show" and "Auto play video" options.

+= 19.
+Do you know how to change the size of your slideshow?
+Not the Resolution... =

+ You can change size of slideshow here:
+Slider-> Properties -> Design-> Slider size
 == Screenshots ==

 1. Fancy Templates